Here’s what you need to know about COVID-19 (Updated 4/21)

 Coronaviruses are commonly transmitted via respiratory droplets that linger in the air and quickly settle after an infected patient coughs or sneezes.
 As we learn more about the virus, it also seems that it can survive for as many as 72 hours on hard surfaces -- which means that someone who touches an infected surface and then touches their eyes, nose, or mouth could contract the infection.

 New research shows that COVID-19 may also be transmitted when someone laughs, sings, or even talks.
-There’s also research underway to determine if the COVID-19 can be spread via fecal-oral transmission, by contact with animals, or by other means.
+There’s also research underway to determine if COVID-19 can be spread via fecal-oral transmission, by contact with animals, or by other means.

 7. How can COVID-19 infections be prevented?

 There are several steps people can take to prevent the infection.
-Since the virus is transmitted from person to person, the fewer contact people have with each other, the less likely the virus is to spread.
+Since the virus is transmitted from person to person, the less contact people have with each other, the less likely the virus is to spread.
 So “social distancing”, which is more accurately called “physical distancing” is vital in prevention.
 This entails staying at least six feet apart from other people who are not part of your household, avoiding public spaces, and staying home except for essential reasons, like grocery shopping.

 Frequently disinfecting hard surfaces, washing your hands with either soap and water or with hand sanitizer (if soap and water are not available), and avoiding touching your face is also important.